Barbara Adam

 Future Matters: Action, Knowledge, Ethics

-Social lives are lived prospectively with intent and visions of what will, could and should be.
-However, this social futurity is not merely hoped for, expected and/or anticipated, it is also enacted continuously in everyday and institutional practices.
-Yet, to encompass this central feature of plans and actions poses great challenges for all evidence-based knowledge practices, where the future is assumed to be not-yet, thus not factual.
-In my reflections, on the Summer School’s theme of the ‘Art and Science of Uncertainty and the Future’, I examine some of the anomalies that arise for institutional practice that explicitly pursue responsible future making.
-I will explore some openings for change and encourage the participants to engage with challenges that arise in their respective spheres of influence.
+Social lives are lived prospectively with intent and visions of what will, could, and should be.
+Yet social futurity is not merely hoped for or anticipated: it is enacted continuously in everyday and institutional practices.
+To account for this central feature of plans and actions poses major challenges for evidence-based knowledge practices, where the future is assumed to be not-yet and therefore not factual.

 Speaker Bio